 1. Learn phrases in the local language to defend yourself against would-be-harassers, join the Hollaback movement of women.

 2. A portable door lock will help you sleep more soundly, especially if you are a woman traveling alone.

-3. Pepper spray is a yes! for your carryon.
+3. Pepper spray is a yes! for your carry-on.
 I keep mine attached to a keyring on my safety wallet for easy access.
 BUT remember to stow your pepper spray before flying.
-(One of my first flights in a foreign country, I accidentally carried mine through security at an Indian military airport.
+(On one of my first flights in a foreign country, I accidentally carried mine through security at an Indian military airport.
 Trust me.
 You don’t want the pat down).

 4. For U.S. citizens, I recommend enrolling the Smart Traveler Enrollment Program.
 You’ll get emails with travel warnings if you include your travel plans when signing up.
 Countries have foreign officials committed to keeping you safe.

-5. Store emergency numbers in your phone (for law enforcement, hospitals, embassies).
+5. Store emergency numbers in your phone (for law enforcement, hospitals, and embassies).